 Most staff members are part of our camper transportation program and ride our buses to and from camp each day as a member of a bus staff team.
 Certain positions may require a commute directly to and from camp.
-We offer bus pick-up points in Studio City, Sherman Oaks, Encino, Tarzana, Woodland Hills, West Hills, Calabasas, Agoura, Oak Park, Westlake, Thousand Oaks, and Newbury Park.
+We offer bus pick-up points in Studio City, Sherman Oaks, Encino, Tarzana, Woodland Hills, West Hills, Calabasas, Agoura, Oak Park, Westlake, Thousand Oaks, Newbury Park, Simi Valley, and Moorpark.

 Camp Kinneret does not provide housing for staff.
 Accordingly, international staff must arrange their own housing in order to work with us.
 Due to the cost of housing in our area, it is generally not feasible for staff to rent a room or apartment on a camp salary.
 All prospective staff members must also be able to attend an in-person interview between March and May.

 We would like to refer you to two agencies that help international students find camp jobs within the United States.
 Contact either Camp Counselors USA or Camp America for information on their placement services.

 High School Students

 Graduating High School Seniors – to be eligible for a staff position at Camp Kinneret Summer Day Camp, you must be either 18 years old, or have graduated from high school.
 If you are graduating from high school this year and would like to find out more about working with us, visit our Staff Positions page.

 Teens entering 10th, 11th or 12th grades in the fall are eligible to apply for a volunteer position in our Camp Internship for Leadership Training (CILT) program.
 To learn more, click here.